Artsen/gh0st/README.md

 # gh0st
-swift: write the readme of this plugin
+sweep: write the readme of this plugin